Expansion Communication Working Group

 What are some of the highlights of the plans for the new store?

 The new store is designed to have all sales on the ground floor.
 From the parking lot, customers will enter into a spacious produce section, highlighting locally grown fruits and vegetables.
-The main body of the store will include a liquor section featuring wines, craft beers, and locally sourced spirits, a full-service butcher, a showcase of cheeses, and an expanded array of staples.
-Our popular prepared foods department, which will be located near the Main Street entrance, will add a salad bar, pizza, and sushi, to the classic bakery case and sandwich deli.
+The main body of the store will include a liquor section featuring wines, craft beers, and locally sourced spirits; a full-service butcher; a showcase of cheeses; and an expanded array of staples.
+Our popular Prepared Foods Department, which will be located near the Main Street entrance, will add a salad bar, pizza, and sushi to the classic bakery case and sandwich deli.
 The Health and Wellness section, along with a carefully curated selection of home goods will also be near Main Street.

 Overall, the new space will have triple the sales floor space of our current store, supporting the broader array of products, as well as the long-sought-after wider aisles.
-Back of the house space, that is the work space available for day-to-day operations, will be quadrupled, greatly enhancing the working conditions and safety of our staff.
+Back-of-the-house space, that is, the work space available for day-to-day operations, will be quadrupled, greatly enhancing the working conditions and safety of our staff.

 The main floor design maintains nostalgic elements of the old building, including the tin ceiling in the main room and the terrazzo flooring throughout.